 Apple have made a number of encryption and algorithm changes that look at user and device behaviour, and that they have set off a chain of further account lockings.
 In some cases, these seem to be leading to false-positive locks of accounts, sometimes several times in a row.

 A simple step to better secure iCloud accounts

 Many people do not recognise the inherent risks of using simple login credentials, as they normally trust platforms to protect both the security of their accounts and their privacy.
-Reincubate released free 2FA support in the Cloud Data API and the iPhone Backup extractor last year and rolled it out to all of the company’s services.
-Use of this makes it very difficult for non-account holders to backup data that doesn’t belong to them, as they cannot pass the two step authentication system without access to the related device.
+Reincubate released full 2FA and 2SV support in the Cloud Data API and iPhone Backup Extractor last year.
+Use of this makes it very difficult for non-account holders to backup data that doesn’t belong to them, as they cannot pass the two-step authentication system without access to the related device.

 How to unlock a locked iCloud account

 Where users of these services experience issues logging in, it may be where Apple has locked the iCloud account.
-To make it work again, first check iCloud settings, either on the device itself or via icloud.com, verify the account, pick a new password, and then log back into the iPhone Backup Extractor.
-The new credentials should work.
+To make it work again, first check iCloud settings, either on the device itself or via icloud.com and choose a new, secure, password.